SMOOGLE ROUND-THE-WORLD TRIP

 Introduction

 Introduce yourself and mention where you're broadcasting from: "I’m (name).
-This is Smugl-Round-the-World.
+This is Smoogle-Round-the-World.
 Today, from (city) — (place, e.g., from Times Square)."

 Main News Block